Eisenhower Health Working with Los Angeles Jewish Health to Offer PACE

 Mar 22, 2024

 Rancho Mirage, CA (March 22, 2024) — Made possible through generous philanthropic support, Eisenhower Health has purchased the Neuro Vitality Center (formerly the Stroke Recovery Center).
 In partnership with Los Angeles Jewish Health (LAJHealth), Eisenhower will provide a Program of All-Inclusive Care for the Elderly (PACE) at the former Neuro Vitality Center location.
-After a renovation, the site is expected to open with a new name and focus in the next 12 to 18 months.
+The new PACE Center is scheduled to open after site renovation and completion of the application and approval process by the Centers for Medicare & Medicaid Services and the California Department of Health Care Services.

 “Eisenhower Health is committed to addressing the long-term health care needs for low-income seniors through this new Center and PACE program,” says Martin Massiello, President and Chief Executive Officer, Eisenhower Health.
 “We are incredibly grateful for the support of our generous donors which will aid in serving the area’s most vulnerable residents.”